Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Sources of error

 We also remark, based on Eq.~\eqref{eq:ecc}, that the eccentricity contribution oscillates at the same frequency as the orbital frequency, and is symmetric for positive and negative $m$.
 We therefore check the oscillation amplitudes of the norms of the $(2,2)$ and $(2,-2)$ modes for a system with a greater eccentricity, SXS:BBH:1168.
 The oscillation amplitudes and phase for these two modes are indeed the same, which is consistent with the above arguments for eccentricity.

 On the basis of these arguments, one might assume that the hybridization error would be reduced if we included eccentricity and mean anomaly in our PN parameter optimization.
 However, by conducting such a 14-dimensional optimization in the superrest frame of the NR system, we found that the error couldn't be reduced further since the error generated by such a small eccentricity is overpowered by the error caused by the incorrect BMS frame.
 Fixing the BMS frame, however, is not a simple task when eccentricity is present, as both eccentricity and supertranslation can produce oscillations in the waveform mode amplitudes and the angular velocity.
 This degeneracy is depicted in Fig.~\ref{fig:ESupertranslate}, where we plot the eccentricity measurement in different BMS frames as a function of time.
-We can see by comparing the blue and orange lines that the measurement of eccentricity from the strain has strong dependence on the method of obtaining the asymptotic waveform.
-The measurement of eccentricity from the Bondi news---the time derivative of the strain---is less dependent on the BMS frame, but there are still large oscillations with respect to the measurement time.
+We can see by comparing the eccentricity measurement using a CCE waveform in the superrest frame (blue) and an extrapolated waveform (orange) that the measurement of eccentricity from the strain has a strong dependence on the method of obtaining the asymptotic waveform.
+The measurement of eccentricity from the Bondi news---the time derivative of the strain---is less dependent on the BMS frame, but there are still large oscillations with respect to the measurement time (green and red lines).
 Because of the degeneracy between supertranslations and eccentricity, including eccentricity in hybridization is nontrivial and we leave it for future work.